Undergraduate Research Scholar Distinction

 Undergraduate Research Scholar Distinction is a notable honor for dedicated undergraduate student researchers.
 To be distinguished as an Undergraduate Research Scholar at graduation, students must complete, at minimum, two semesters of mentored undergraduate research, present their research, and obtain a recommendation from a Mines faculty mentor.

-Applications for December 2021 graduates are due no later than Thursday, November 11th, 2021.* When you submit your application, a form will automatically be sent to the faculty mentor you listed to write your recommendation.
-Faculty mentors must submit this form no later than Thursday, November 18th, 2021.
+Applications for Fall 2023 graduates are due no later than October 20, 2023.* When you submit your application, a form will automatically be sent to the faculty mentor you listed to write you a letter of recommendation.
+Faculty mentors must submit this recommendation form no later than November 3, 2023.

 To apply for an Undergraduate Research Scholar distinction at graduation, you must: